Skip to content

 Key Takeaway

-Learn the key differences between static and dynamic QR codes — how they work, when to use each type, and which is better for your business.
-Complete comparison guide with examples.
+Static vs dynamic QR codes explained: how they work, when to use each, and which is better for business.
+Full comparison with real-world use cases.

 Disclosure: QRLynx is our product.
 We explain both types honestly so you can decide which fits your needs.